Why do we need Regulations?

 Review of the Regulations

-The Environment Protection Authority (EPA) and the Department of Environment and Primary Industries (DEPI) reviewed the Regulations and determined they should be remade.
+EPA and the Department of Environment and Primary Industries (DEPI) reviewed the Environment Protection (Vehicle Emissions) Regulations 2003 and determined they should be remade.

-We released a discussion paper (publication 1415) for public consultation in November 2011 and have taken into account the submissions we received in the development of the proposed Regulations and regulatory impact statement.
+We released a discussion paper (publication 1415) for public consultation in November 2011 and have considered the submissions we received in the development of the proposed Regulations and regulatory impact statement.

 Regulatory impact statement and proposed Regulations

 We released a regulatory impact statement (RIS) and proposed Regulations (publication 1543) in August 2013 for 40 days of public consultation.
-We have prepared a two-page fact sheet (publication 1544) that summarises the review and key proposed changes.
+We prepared a two-page fact sheet (publication 1544) that summarised the review and key proposed changes.

 Submissions on the regulatory impact statement

-An individual response has been provided to those who made submissions on the RIS.
-A response to comments publication has also been prepared, providing a response to the key issues raised in submissions.
+An individual response was provided to those who made submissions on the RIS.
+A response to comments (publication 1558) was also prepared, providing a response to the key issues raised in submissions.